 Theresa is an entrepreneur, speaker, mentor, author, and committed community servant.
 She is engaged with many community outreach initiatives.
 She is the founder of Just A Kind Note and is engaged through the Truist Advisory Board, Tough Waters, LLC Board, Hood College Board of Trustees and Frederick County Alumnae Chapter, Delta Sigma Theta Sorority, Inc.Theresa is founder, President of GEORGE STREET Services, Inc. providing cyber security, IT and Managed Services, Software Engineering, and Program Management.
 From 1996 to 2008, she was co-founder, President of Athenyx, LLC, which was acquired in 2008.
 Prior to Athenyx, Theresa was co-founder, SVP of Patuxent Technology Partners, LLC.
 She’s held numerous executive and leadership positions of increasing responsibility with numerous technology companies.

-Rachael Pashkevich Koontz
+Rachael Pashkevich Koontz (she/her)

-Gloria Waller Coleman
+Gloria Waller Coleman (she/her)

 Gloria is a Retired School Psychologist who holds certifications in Maryland, North Carolina and Virginia.
 She began her career as a Residential Counselor in a home for formerly hospitalized psychiatric patients transitioning to community living.
 Over the course of 40 years, she was a practicing School Psychologist, College Adjunct Professor and Diagnostician for the Virginia Department of Corrections, Youth Services Division.